keleustes/blog/content/armada-operator/_index.en.md

 ## Rationale

-Investigate the feasability of converting airship-armada functions into a Kubernetes operator pattern
+- Investigate the feasibility of converting airship-armada functions into a Kubernetes operator pattern

 ## Documentation